dansansi/MyGamingList/README.md

 ## Features

-🔍 Game Search — search from a database of hundreds of thousands of games via RAWG API 📋 Game List — add games and track their status: Playing, Completed, Paused, Dropped, or Wishlist ⭐ Favorites — mark your most loved games and access them quickly 📊 Profile Dashboard — see your stats at a glance (total games, completed, wishlist, favorites) 🏠 Home Page — browse Upcoming and New Releases, and discover new games 🔐 Authentication — secure register and login with JWT stored in HttpOnly cookies 🎨 Dynamic Login Background — login page background changes on every visit.
+- 🔍 Game Search — search from a database of hundreds of thousands of games via RAWG API.
+- 📋 Game List — add games and track their status: Playing, Completed, Paused, Dropped, or Wishlist.
+- ⭐ Favorites — mark your most loved games and access them quickly.
+- 📊 Profile Dashboard — see your stats at a glance (total games, completed, wishlist, favorites).
+- 🏠 Home Page — browse Upcoming and New Releases, and discover new games.
+- 🔐 Authentication — secure register and login with JWT stored in HttpOnly cookies.
+- 🎨 Dynamic Login Background — login page background changes on every visit.
+- 🔄 Reload of the games in the homepage with the refresh button on the bottom right corner of the screen.

 ## Screenshots